KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 {% endhighlight %}

 - ivl
+  - An interval related to the spaced repetition calculations
 - factor
+  - The ease factor
 - reps
   - The number of times the card has been reviewed
 - lapses
+  - The number of times the card lapsed

 ### The left, odue, odid, flags, and data columns